ImErvin/memory-lane/README.md

 Additional features such as enabling users to like a memory or lane, and showcasing highlighted lanes of the week on the homepage, are also potential enhancements to enrich user engagement.

+### User Feedback

+After deploying the application and receiving feedback from friends during user testing, the following potential improvements were noted:

+1. The process of creating a memory lane and subsequently adding memories feels overly complex and should be simplified.
+A possible enhancement could be implementing an onboarding flow that allows users to create a lane and immediately add memories to it.
+2. Users expressed a desire to use the app similarly to Instagram, wanting to create picture collections akin to albums without placing much importance on adding timestamps.
+3. Users raised concerns about all memory lanes being public by default.
+They wanted the ability to keep some lanes private.

 ### Credits

 Special thanks to **ChatGPT** for helping format this document and to **CoPilot** for assisting with the generation of various boilerplate code.

+---

+You can explore the project at: [ervin-memorylane.vercel.app](https://ervin-memorylane.vercel.app)